omyllymaki/table-viewer/README.md

 Left click header: sort by column

-Right click header: group by column / reverse grouping
+Right click header: group by column or reverse grouping

+Tab press in search field: complete with matching column name if starts with "["

 **Search**